-As at 30 June 2016, First Investment Bank AD had a total of 155 branches and offices in Bulgaria.
+As at 30 September 2016, First Investment Bank AD had a total of 155 branches and offices in Bulgaria.
 The number of outlets reflects the adherence to a policy of synergy and maintaining optimum efficiency in the branch network of the Bank.

-INFORMATION AS AT 30 June 2017 UNDER ART.
+INFORMATION AS AT 30 September 2017 UNDER ART.
 33, PARA.
 1, P. 7 OF ORDINANCE No2 on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information a) information on changes in the accounting policy during the reporting period, the reasons for them, and the way in which they affect the financial results and equity of the issuer b) information on changes in the economic group of the issuer, if applicable:

-At the reporting date no amendments to the existing standards issued by the International Accounting Standards Board and adopted by the EU are effective as of 1 January 2017.
+There are no new standards or amendments to the existing standards issued by the International Accounting Standards Board and adopted by the EU which are effective for the current period.